 Video: Wayne Gretzky all-time leader in goals, points

 1962: Bill Gadsby, playing his 17th NHL season, becomes the first defenseman in League history to have 500 points in his career.
-The milestone comes on a third-period assist in the Detroit Red Wings' 3-1 victory against the visiting Chicago Blackhawks.
+The milestone comes when he's credited with a third-period assist in the Detroit Red Wings' 3-1 victory against the Chicago Blackhawks at Olympia Stadium.

-1977: Rangers center Phil Esposito becomes the third player in NHL history to score 600 goals.
-He joins Gordie Howe and Bobby Hull when he scores a power-play goal during the first period of a 5-1 victory against the Vancouver Canucks at Pacific Coliseum.
+1977: Phil Esposito becomes the third player in NHL history to score 600 goals.
+He joins Gordie Howe and Bobby Hull when he scores a power-play goal during the first period of the New York Rangers' 5-1 victory against the Vancouver Canucks at Pacific Coliseum.

 2003: Mark Messier becomes the No. 2 scorer in NHL history by scoring two goals in the Rangers' 3-0 victory against the Stars at Madison Square Garden.
 Messier (1,851 points) passes Howe and moves into second place behind Gretzky.